For many, Physics is one of the toughest subjects to grasp, let alone master.

 The most well-known source of employment for physicists is arguably the education sector.
 For Physics graduates who do not want to go out of the classroom and enjoy sharing their enthusiasm for the subject within its walls, teaching is the best career option.

-Although a good undergraduate degree is enough to help you land a job in the secondary schools, teaching in universities and colleges will require at least a master’s degree.
+Although a good undergraduate degree is enough to help you land a job in secondary schools, teaching in universities and colleges will require at least a master’s degree.

 Physics educators are in demand, and are highly prioritized by the Department of Education (DepEd).
 In 2016, the DepEd allocated a budget of Php 15.5 billion to hire an additional 53,831 science and mathematics teachers.
-Furthermore, as mandated by the Republic Act 10612, qualified graduates of the Department of Science and Technology (DOST) scholarship are ensured with job placement as Special Science Teachers.
+Furthermore, as mandated by the Republic Act 10612, qualified graduates of the Department of Science and Technology (DOST) scholarship are guaranteed with job placement as Special Science Teachers.
 This position falls under salary grade level 13, which is equivalent to Php 23,257.

 There are two options for physicists who choose to do research after their first degree.
 They can either pursue advanced academic degrees (i.e. master’s and doctoral degrees) or work for a number of large companies.